Amazon Black Friday Deals

 Because this drone is all about video, stills are limited to JPEGs, which are generally unimpressive.
 However, the 4K video looks amazing and can be taken in both a Standard and D-Cinelike profile (Raw).
 Compared to standard drones, the safety features are minimal; however, it uses GPS locating in Normal Mode, and sensors alert to potential collisions and slow the drone down but not stop it.
 Therefore extreme caution is required throughout flights.

 8. Mavic Air 2:

 The Mavic Air 2 was quickly followed by the Mavic Air 2S.
 Still, this little drone remains highly relevant in the market because of its 25-gram weight advantage over the Air 2S (570g) and, most crucially, its lower price, making it ideal for people on a budget.

-The Air 2’s 1/2-inch 12MP sensor can record stills in Raw, JPEG formats, and video at up to 4K at 60 frames per second.
+The Air 2’s 1/2-inch 12MP sensor can record stills in Raw, and JPEG formats, and video at up to 4K at 60 frames per second.
 In addition, the drone can record video in both the D-Cinelike (Raw) and Standard profiles.
 The Mavic Air 2 looks remarkably comparable to the Air 2S and has the Mavic series’ regular folding design.

 In Sport mode, the advertised flight time is up to 34 minutes, and the maximum flight speed is up to 42mph.
 There is no digital zoom with this model, but you can shoot 48MP stills saved as JPEGs, so you may crop photographs down to obtain a similar effect.